Quantum thermoelectric transmission functions with minimal current fluctuations: Main results

+} This allows us to identify the boundaries of the boxcars $\lbrace a_i, b_i\rbrace$ when Eq. (\ref{box_equation}) is saturated, i.e. $g(\epsilon) = (\lambda \epsilon + \eta) \Delta f(\epsilon)$.
+We note that this can also be obtained by minimizing Eq. (\ref{Lagrangian}) through standard Lagrange multipliers.
+The sign of the inequality in Eq. (\ref{box_equation}), on the other hand, determines which of these endpoints are left/right endpoints of the boxcars.
+An explanation of its origin is however more subtle and can be found in appendix \ref{supmat:theorem2} where the full Lagrange-Karush-Kuhn-Tucker procedure is done.

-Since the problem is framed in terms of Lagrange multipliers, one should interpret $I(\eta, \lambda)$ and $J(\eta, \lambda)$ as functions of $\eta, \lambda$.
-A given choice of $\eta,\lambda$ fixes the optimal boxcar, which in turn fixes $I$ and $J$.
+Since the problem is now framed in terms of Lagrange multipliers, one should interpret $I(\eta, \lambda)$ and $J(\eta, \lambda)$ as functions of $\eta, \lambda$.
+A given choice of $\eta,\lambda$ fixes a\fix{}{n} optimal boxcar, which in turn fixes $I$ and $J$ (the values of the currents for which said boxcar gives the minimum fluctuations).
 In practice, of course, what we want is to work with fixed $I,J$, which thus requires determining the inverse functions $\eta(I,J)$ and $\lambda(I,J)$.
 This has to be done numerically.
 We developed a Python library for doing so, which can be downloaded at~\cite{python}.
-The calculations are facilitated by the fact that, as we show in~\cite{SupMat}, $I$ is monotonic in $\eta$, and $J$ in $\lambda$.
-Once the optimal boxcar is determined for a given $I, J$, the minimal variance $\Delta_{I, {\rm opt}}^2$ is computed from Eq.~\eqref{var}, with $\mathcal{T} = \mathcal{T}_{\rm opt}$.
+The calculations are facilitated by the fact that, as we show in appendix \ref{supmat:monotonic}, $I$ is monotonic in $\eta$, and $J$ in $\lambda$.
+Once the optimal boxcar~\fix{}{$\mathcal{T}_{\rm opt}$} is determined for a given $I, J$, the minimal variance $\Delta_{I, {\rm opt}}^2$ is computed from Eq.~\eqref{var}, with $\mathcal{T} = \mathcal{T}_{\rm opt}$.
 Since the latter is by construction the smallest possible variance out of all transmission functions, it follows that $\Delta_I^2 \geqslant \Delta_{I, {\rm opt}}^2$ for any other model.
 This therefore represents a generalized TUR bound.
 And, in addition, also establishes which process saturates it.

-{\bf \emph{Limiting cases-}} For each parameters set $(T_L, T_R, \mu_L, \mu_R)$, the currents $I$ and $J$ in Eq.~\eqref{IJ} can only take values within a finite interval, irrespective of what the transmission function is.
-An example is shown in Fig.~\ref{fig:boundaries}(a).
-Before studying the predictions of Theorems 1 and 2, it is thus convenient to establish the boundaries of this region, and then study the corresponding boxcars within them.